 It seems like every time you talk to a new web or digital marketing guru, the first thing they say is, "You've got to create a custom website."
 But why?
-There is a method to the tion system that helps patients solve their pain points-pun and credible. intended.
+There is a method to the madness.
+Your website is more than just an online brochure highlighting all of your accolades.
+It needs to be an information system that helps patients solve their pain points-pun intended.

-Your website should flow naturally, providing prospective a list: patients with clear communication about your services, your bedside manner, your experience, and, most importantly, what other patients have experienced working with you.
+Your website should flow naturally, providing prospective patients with clear communication about your services, your bedside manner, your experience, and, most importantly, what other patients have experienced working with you.